-7.5.1 LIAs will be appointed for a period of three academic years in the first instance beginning on the 1st September and ending on the 31st August, with the potential to renew their appointment following the three academic years.
+7.5.1 LIAs will be appointed for a period of three academic years in the first instance, with the potential to renew their appointment following the three academic years.

 7.6 Training

 7.6.1 LIAs will be involved in training provided to IAs and will also run their own activities, as appropriate.
 LIAs will be given ongoing support and guidance from the AQSO and the relevant School/College in order to fulfil their role.
 They will also be expected to attend internal and external events relevant to the Apprenticeship to ensure they are kept up to date with any changes to the Apprenticeship Standard.